chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/component-explorers.md

 ## Learn the workflow

-Teams at Peloton, Twilio, and Salesforce rely on Storybook for visual testing.
-The next chapter shows you how to apply the popular Test-Driven Development methodology to UI development.
+Isolating your UI with a component explorer unlocks visual testing.
+The next chapter shows you how to remix Test-Driven Development for UI development.